» Connect Sidecar on Kubernetes

 port, the proxy establishes a connection to the target service

-mutual TLS and identifying as the source service ("static-client" in this
+mutual TLS and identifying as the source service (

 The injector will also set environment variables